Sound Mover - Marc Marc

 Digital to Analog conversion

-The 2ms time that is available to refresh the capacitor is plenty enough to restore the loss of charge over the capacitor but is not enough to fully charge it when the Voltage needs to change extremely from its lowest (zero Volts) to its highest value (5 Volts).
+The 2 micro seconds time that is available to refresh the capacitor is plenty enough to restore the loss of charge over the capacitor but is not enough to fully charge it when the Voltage needs to change extremely from its lowest (zero Volts) to its highest value (5 Volts).
 This however is not a problem because in that case it simply will take some extra cycles to fully charge or discharge the capacitor (and you will not notice it).

 The advantage of high speed demultiplexing

 A big problem with the demultiplexer IC's like the CD4051 of HC/HCT and also with the integrated CEM5530 are the spikes that appear when channels are switched over in the chip.
 Secondly the stray capacities on the board also spread the switching spikes all over the place.
 A big mistakes that is often made by the synthesizer designers is the lack of using the Inhibit pin of the demultiplexer to reduce crossover spikes between the channels.
-By using the Inhibit possibility properly one can reduce this problem already quit.
+By using the Inhibit possibility properly one can reduce this problem already quite a bit.
 The demultiplexer must be inhibited before the address change on the chip and made enable again after the address is internally stable.
 Then the channel in the chip is switched open to charge or discharge the capacitor.
 When the time has come that a new analog value is about to come the chip must be inhibited again.

 . . .
 DAC and S&H